GoTolstoy/tolstoy-toly-kb/topics/platforms-and-integrations/tolstoy-events-in-GA4.md

 tolstoyDescriptionActionButtonClick - expand the product description accordion

-tolstoyEmbedView - view tolstoy (stories/carousel) on viewport or screen view

 tolstoyFeedMenuModalClose - close modal after clicking […] menu

 tolstoyFeedNavigationArrowClick - click on arrow in the feed